JuliaData/DataFrames.jl/design_details.md

 	df[1, ["x1", "x2"]]
 	df[1:3, ["x1", "x2"]]

-# Unary Operators for NA, DataVec's and DataFrame's
+# Unary Operators for NA, DataVector's and DataFrame's

 In practice, we want to compute with these new types.
 The first requirement is to define the basic unary operators: